glombard/glombard.github.io/_posts/2015-05-13-using-robolectric-in-offline-mode.md

 tags: android, testing
 ---

+## The scenario

+- Your CI server doesn't have direct internet access; or
+- it requires a proxy for internet access
+- and your Robolectric test builds are failing as result...

 ## The problem

 The Robolectric test runner downloads some dependency jars that it needs to run at *runtime* (not compile-time).
 Normally you don't even notice this when running your unit tests locally, but this could be a problem on Jenkins/CI if your company doesn't allow internet access from the CI boxes (as it should be).
 What happens is, when the Robolectric tests try to run on your CI box, it will fail with a MultipleArtifactsNotFoundException error like the following: